Does Zantac Cause Ovarian Cancer?

 Since even prior to the FDA Zantac recall, the attorneys at Riddle and Brantley have been fighting tirelessly on behalf of potential victims of NDMA-contaminated Zantac and ranitidine.

-Our team of injury attorneys has nearly 200 years of combined legal experience fighting for the rights of our clients against potentially negligent drug companies.
+Our team of personal injury attorneys has more than 225 years of combined legal experience fighting for the rights of our clients against potentially negligent drug companies.

 If you or someone you know has taken Zantac, please give us a call today at 1-800-525-7111.
 We will review your claim for free and advise you of your best available legal options for pursuing a Zantac claim or lawsuit.